JuliaAI/MLJ.jl/doc/adding_new_models.md

 # Implementing the MLJ interface for a learning algorithm

 This guide outlines the specification of the MLJ model interface.
-The machine learning tools provided by MLJ.jl can be applied to the models in any package that imports the module [MLJInterface](https://github.com/alan-turing-institute/MLJInterface.jl) and implements the API defined there as outlined below.
+The machine learning tools provided by MLJ can be applied to the models in any package that imports the module [MLJInterface](https://github.com/alan-turing-institute/MLJInterface.jl) and implements the API defined there as outlined below.